Localization of quantum walk with classical randomness: Comparison between manual methods and supervised machine learning: Conclusion

 \section{Conclusion}

-The resemblance between the localization transition of QW with classical randomness and the Anderson localization helps us explore the localization length via different ways of introducing classical randomness to establish its universality.
-While the localization transition realizable in many experiments can be characterized manually by physical quantities such as the MoI or IPR, the supervised learning methods using the SVM and MLP NN catch the transition but under-estimate the exponent of the localization length.
-The deviation is particularly significant in QW with random translation, given its more structured probability distribution in the transition regime.
-Our results will inspire future research on systems with mixed quantum and classical probabilities and applications of machine learning to those systems.
+The localization of QW with classical randomness allows us to explore the scaling behavior of the transition.
+While the localization transition realizable in many experiments can be characterized manually by physically inspired quantities, such as the MoI or IPR, the supervised learning methods using the simple SVM and MLP NN and the more sophisticated CNN also catch the transition from the simulation data.
+Depending on the type of randomness, the machine-learning methods may agree or underestimate the exponents compared to the manual methods.
+A challenge emerges as the two NN-based methods seem to deviate systematically for the case of QW with random translation, possibly due to the more structured probability distributions in the transition regime.
+Our results may inspire future research on systems with mixed quantum and classical probabilities and applications of machine learning to those systems.